What is digital continuity?

 It is thus becoming a key driver of Industry 4.0, where each decision is based on reliable and contextualized information.

+Seamless collaboration by eliminating data silos.
 The removal of silos allows all teams, internal and external, to work on a single database that is reliable and always up to date.
 This transparency reinforces the consistency of information and facilitates collaboration throughout the product lifecycle.

+Improving quality and performance.
 Consistent data makes it possible to better anticipate failures and improve the overall performance of products.

 Components and conditions of implementation